GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

 \subsection{Multitarget State Estimation}

 The multitarget state estimation block takes a set of GM-PHD components and produces a set of targets extracted from a set of components that have weights above threshold as output.

 Up to the previous sections, the lowest layer, Layer 1, was only considered to propagate components by employing the GM-PHD filter.
-It is crucial to extract targets of interest from the raw components.
+It is crucial to extract targets of interest from the raw components for computational efficiency because the number of components often becomes large.
 This is done in Layer 2.
-We set a weight threshold for pruned components and merged components that turn some components into targets if weights are above the threshold.
+We set an additional weight threshold for components that survive pruning and merging (Section~\ref{subsec:pruning}) to turn into targets if their weights are above the threshold.
 Many components corresponding to false positive measurements would survive if the weight threshold is set to a low value.
-On the other hand, if the weight threshold is set to a high value, many components corresponding to actual targets may be pruned away.
+On the other hand, if the weight threshold is set to a high value, many components corresponding to actual targets may be pruned away (\ie, false negatives).
 A reasonable value can be selected by conducting controlled calibration simulations to find the appropriate trade-off between the two aforementioned outcomes.
+The weight threshold indicates the tolerance of accepting components as targets based on their measurement likelihoods; the higher the maximum likelihood of the true target, the higher the weight threshold can be set, and vice versa.
 This block helps to avoid false-positive targets by not considering trivial components.
 Table 3 of Reference~\cite{vo2006gaussian} shows an algorithm for the multitarget state estimation.